LLM token counter.

 Why counts differ across providers

 Each model family uses its own byte-pair encoding (BPE) or SentencePiece vocabulary.
-OpenAI's GPT-4o and GPT-5 use o200k_base (200K vocabulary); GPT-4 and GPT-3.5 use cl100k_base (100K).
-Claude uses a proprietary BPE Anthropic hasn't open-sourced.
+OpenAI's GPT-4o, GPT-5, GPT-5.4, GPT-5.5, and the o-series reasoning models all use o200k_base (200K vocabulary); only legacy GPT-4 and GPT-3.5 still use cl100k_base (100K).
+Claude uses a proprietary BPE that Anthropic hasn't open-sourced (their official /v1/messages/count_tokens API is the authoritative source).
 Gemini uses Google's SentencePiece variant.
-Llama 3.3 uses a tiktoken-compatible but distinct BPE.
-Across plain English, these tokenize within 5–10% of each other.
-Across code, non-English languages, or data-heavy text, they can diverge 10–20%.
+Llama 3 and Llama 4 use a tiktoken-style but distinct BPE.
+Across plain English these tokenize within 5-10% of each other; across code, non-English, or data-heavy text they can diverge 10-20%.
 The tool shows the actual count for OpenAI (exact) and approximate counts for everyone else.

 How to use this for cost planning

-• Turn on "Compare all models" to see cost side-by-side.
-Claude Haiku 4.5 is often 10-50× cheaper than GPT-5 for simple tasks; Gemini 2.5 Flash is competitive for volume.
+- Turn on "Compare all models" to see cost side-by-side.
+Claude Haiku 4.5 and GPT-5.4 nano are often 10-50× cheaper than GPT-5.4 or Claude Opus 4.7 for simple tasks; Gemini 2.5 Flash-Lite and Llama 4 Scout are competitive for high-volume, low-complexity work.

 Also available as